Cape Coral bowler claims victory in event at Fiesta Bowl - Villages-News.com

 Stiriz took home the winner’s share.

-A special congrats to Rory Peterson who came up one pin short in his hunt for a prefect game with 299 the second game of the qualifying round.
+A special congrats to Rory Peterson who came up one pin short in his hunt for a prefect game with 299 in the second game of the qualifying round.

 The complete results are available at http://www.thevillagesbowling.com